circleci/circleci-docs/jekyll/_docs/docker.md

 ### Basic usage

-To use Docker on CircleCI, simply add Docker as a required service in your `circle.yml` file like this:
+CircleCI pre-installs Docker Engine v{{ site.data.trusty.versions.summary.docker }} in the default build image, Ubuntu 14.04 "Trusty".
+To enable it, simply add Docker as a required service in your
+`circle.yml` file like this:

 ```